 By Blake Nicholson,

-The import from Europe and Asia also can be invasive, sucking up large amounts of water and crowding out native vegetation.
-Colorado, New Mexico and Connecticut are states that have banned the Russian olive.
-And some agencies that have used the tree for years are now having second thoughts.
+Colorado, New Mexico and Connecticut have barred the Russian olive.
+And some agencies that have used the trees for years – mostly as windbreaks – are now having second thoughts.

 “It’s moving into wetlands perimeters and stuff,” said Todd Schwagler, the state resource conservationist for the National Resources Conservation Service in North Dakota.
 “We’re finally noticing that, whoa, this thing is starting to pop up in places that it wasn’t before.”

-The NRCS for decades has included Russian olives in cost-sharing tree-planting programs with landowners.
-It has now set up a committee to gather comments on whether the tree should be removed from the cost-sharing program as neighboring Minnesota has done.
+The conservation service for decades has included Russian olives in cost-sharing tree-planting programs with landowners.
+It has now set up a committee to gather comments on whether it should remove the trees, as neighboring Minnesota has done.
 Schwagler said the process is likely to stretch into next year.

 Colorado also has banned the tree, but it is not requiring landowners who have Russian olive in their windbreaks to remove it, said Eric Lane, the state’s weed coordinator.